seenthattinker/Conceptinero/wiki/glossary.md

 Market research includes work such as:

-![x]  examining such factors as buying habits, use of leisure time,
-    consumer needs or wants, and attitudes toward existing products and new products being test-marketed;
+- examining such factors as buying habits, use of leisure time, consumer needs or wants, and attitudes toward existing products and new products being test-marketed;

-![x]  market development and market verification;
+- market development and market verification;

-![x]  general market identification;
+- general market identification;

-![x]  market demonstration;
+- market demonstration;

-![x]  identifying market preference;
+- identifying market preference;

-![x]  developing customer acceptance;
+- developing customer acceptance;

-![x]  gathering and evaluating data about consumers' preferences for
-    products and services; and
+- gathering and evaluating data about consumers' preferences for products and services; and

-![x]  studying the requirements of specific markets, the acceptability of
-    products, and methods of developing and exploiting new markets.
+- studying the requirements of specific markets, the acceptability of products, and methods of developing and exploiting new markets.

 Work with respect to market research is specifically excluded from the